MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/fine-tune-managed-compute.md

 # Fine-tune models using user-managed compute

-This article explains how to use a user-managed compute fine-tune a machine learning model in Azure AI Studio.
+This article explains how to use a user-managed compute to fine-tune a foundation model in Azure AI Studio.
 Fine-tuning involves adapting a pretrained model to a new, related task or domain.
-WHen you use a managed compute for fine-tuning, you use your computational resources to adjust training parameters such as learning rate, batch size, and number of training epochs to optimize the model's performance for a specific task.
+When you use a managed compute for fine-tuning, you use your computational resources to adjust training parameters such as learning rate, batch size, and number of training epochs to optimize the model's performance for a specific task.
 Fine-tuning a pretrained model to use for a related task is more efficient than building a new model, as it builds upon the pretrained model's existing knowledge and reduces the time and data needed for training.

 To improve model performance, you might consider fine-tuning a foundation model with your training data.
 You can easily fine-tune foundation models by using either the fine-tune settings in AI Studio or by using code-based samples.